Oneota

 In addition, the Oneota culture has been divided geographically based on stylistic and socio-economic differences.
 Some of these traditions are Orr, Langford, and Fisher-Huber.

-The Oneota diet included corn, beans, and squash, wild rice, nuts, fish, deer, and bison, varying according to the region and locale.
+The Oneota diet included corn, beans, squash, wild rice, nuts, fish, deer, and bison, varying according to the region and locale.

 Relationships with Middle Mississippian were present but are not yet clearly understood.
 Whether Oneota developed in situ out of Late Woodland cultures, was invasive, was the result of influence from (proto-)Middle Mississippian peoples, or was some mix of these, is not clear.